 You may be given pain medication and/or antibiotics, and it is essential to follow the dosage instructions.
 While many patients experience only minimal pain from dental implants, it is still a good idea to rest and recover for a few days following dental surgery.

 You should follow the post-surgical care instructions you receive after your surgery in order to give the treatment procedure the best chance of success.
 In general, it is important to avoid brushing and flossing around the implant sites until your doctor says you can resume normal oral hygiene, usually after about two weeks.
 You may also have a special rinse to use.
 It is important to limit yourself to a list of approved foods.
 Most patients start with soft cold foods and can move on to normal food after several days.
 Certain items, such as carbonated drinks and crunchy foods, may not be allowed for a few weeks.

 Schedule Your Appointment Today

 Dental implants can be an excellent treatment option for people who have lost one or more teeth.
-If you want to learn more, contact our staff in our Frisco, TX or Allen, TX offices today to schedule a consultation.
+If you want to learn more, contact our staff in our Plano, TX or Allen, TX offices today to schedule a consultation.
 Dr. Cueva, Dr. Ha and their staff will develop a customized treatment plan and help keep you as comfortable as possible throughout the whole process.